 New Orleans’ Tremé neighborhood, located next to the French Quarter, is one of the most historic neighborhoods you can find in America.
-It’s the first historically African-American neighborhood in the country, and is home to restaurants that have fueled the Civil Rights Movement and gone on to win James Beard Awards.
-In Tremé,m you’ll find delicious New Orleans cuisine, bars and music venues that some of the most legendary jazz musicians played (and still play!), landmarks with storied pasts, and museums that help tell Tremé’s history.
+It’s the first historically Black neighborhood in the country, and is home to restaurants that have fueled the Civil Rights Movement and gone on to win James Beard Awards.
+In Tremé, you’ll find delicious New Orleans cuisine, landmarks with fascinating pasts and museums that help tell Tremé’s history.

 Kermit’s Tremé Mother-in-Law Lounge is a spot that makes locals proud to be New Orleanians, and make visitors book their next trip back.
 This Tremé lounge was opened by NOLA jazz legend Ernie K-Doe in 1994, and has been a hotspot for musical greats like Kermit Ruffins to frequent.
 Dance, eat, drink, and experience what New Orleans is all about here.
 Every night of the week is a different Southern food specialty, so be sure to come hungry.
 Tremé’s Candlelight Lounge is another favorite, featuring some of New Orleans’ most talented brass bands throughout the week, as well as red beans and rice on Wednesday nights.

 The New Orleans African American Museum is dedicated to preserving the history of and elevating the art, culture and contributions of African Americans in New Orleans and the African Diaspora.
 Visitors enjoy both established and emerging artists' work in sculpture, painting and other artistic expressions.
 The museum also hosts a monthly market featuring local Black vendors and artisans in addition to other events and programs.